rohan9446/mlx-inference-bench/results.md

 while later requests wait longer.
 Total prefill work is unchanged, which is why the median moves so much more than the aggregate.

-That reading also resolves §4 without contradicting it: aggregate prefill capacity is the ceiling either way, and the batching policy decides how the resulting wait is distributed across requests.
+That reading also fits §4 without contradicting it: aggregate prefill capacity is close to its ceiling either way, and the batching policy decides how the resulting wait is distributed across requests.
 Confirming it requires the per-request TTFT distributions, which are in the committed `profile_export.jsonl` files but were not analyzed here.